 I decided at the conclusion of NASN 2017 conference that I will also be relentless about attending future conferences.
 I understand the value in sharing an intensive learning experience with 1000 school nurses from the US and beyond.
 Our annual gathering is necessary, rejuvenating, and reignites the reason we do this very complex work.
 This was my 3rd conference and I finally understand the flow, recognize the unique traditions that belong to NASN like the affiliate rally!

 My first conference was in Philly, my hometown, in 2015.
-The next year, in Indianapolis 2016, I presented a poster and this year I presented several workshops, collaborating with dear colleagues to create memorable learning experiences for our School Nurse attendees.
+The next year, in Indianapolis in 2016, I presented a poster and in 2017 I presented several workshops, collaborating with dear colleagues to create memorable learning experiences for our School Nurse attendees.
 When I think about my own personal and professional growth since 2015, I believe it is because I am a Relentless School Nurse.
 Relentless in advancing the practice of School Nursing and both humbled and honored to be recognized for my contributions.

 Are you a Relentless School Nurse?
 Would you join me in exploring what that means?
 Consider commenting on this blog and start a discussion about what it means to you to be relentless in your practice.